Trabant 1.1

 The Trabant 1.1 ([tʁaˌbant ˈʔaɪns pʊŋkt ˈʔaɪns]) is the fourth and final series production model of the East German Trabant series, made by VEB Sachsenring Automobilwerke Zwickau.
-Unlike its predecessors, which have a two-stroke engine, the Trabant 1.1 has a four-stroke Otto engine.
-In total, 39,474 units of the Trabant 1.1 were made from May 1990 to 30 April 1991, which makes it the rarest Trabant model.
+Unlike its predecessors, which have a two-stroke engine, the Trabant 1.1 has a four-stroke engine.
+In total, 39,474 units of the Trabant 1.1 were made from May 1990 to 30 April 1991.
+This makes the 1.1 the rarest Trabant model.

 Most Trabant 1.1 were exported to Poland and Hungary.
 In Germany, it did not sell very well; in 1990, the 1.1 saloon was offered at a price of DM 10,887, which, at the time, was considered overpriced.

 Technical description

 The Trabant 1.1 is a small compact car that uses the front-engine, front-wheel-drive layout.
 It was made in limousine, universal, and tramp body styles.
 The limousine is a two-door saloon, the universal a three-door estate, and the tramp is a doorless ATV off-road-like vehicle with a canvas roof.